 Details

-The Applied Physics Master’s in Quantum and Nanotechnology aims to build experimental skills needed for the rapidly growing quantum industry (quantum computing / quantum sensing / quantum networking) and its adjacent Nanotechnology industries ( Microwave Devices, Integrated Photonics, MEMS/NEMS).
+The Applied Physics Master’s in Quantum and Nanotechnology is a 15 months Master’s program that aims to build experimental skills needed for the rapidly growing quantum industry (quantum computing / quantum sensing / quantum networking) and its adjacent Nanotechnology industries ( Microwave Devices, Integrated Photonics, MEMS/NEMS).

 We believe graduate education should equip you with the skills that allow you to excel in your career: technical expertise, hands-on experience and professional skills (including communication, leadership, and teamwork).
-Students gain these skills through focused coursework and labs, integrated professional development, and a nine-month paid internship.
+Students gain these skills through focused coursework and labs, integrated professional development, and a six-to-nine months paid internship which they complete as part of the program curriculum.

 Unlike traditional master’s programs, students spend the majority of their time gaining hands-on expertise working with: